-The Company's board of directors approved the adoption of a Shareholder Rights Plan (the "Rights Plan") on June 28, 2010, and the Rights Plan will expire on September 23, 2013.
+The Company's board of directors adopted a Shareholder Rights Plan on September 23, 2013.

 The Shareholder Rights Plan has been designed to protect shareholders from unfair, abusive or coercive take-over strategies including the acquisition of control of the Company by a bidder in a transaction or series of transactions that may not treat all shareholders fairly nor afford all shareholders an equal opportunity to share in the premium paid upon an acquisition of control.
 The Shareholder Rights Plan was adopted to provide the Board with sufficient time, in the event of a public take-over bid or tender offer for the common shares, to pursue alternatives which could enhance shareholder value.